Skip to content

 In brief

-Jenny Robin Jones is a fiction writer and non-fiction writer specializing in New Zealand history.
+Jenny Robin Jones writes both fiction and non-fiction.
 Her short stories have been produced on Radio New Zealand, and have appeared in literary journals and in anthologies.
-Her first book, Writers in Residence: a journey with pioneer New Zealand writers was published by Auckland University Press in 2004.
-Her second book No Simple Passage: the journey of the London to New Zealand, 1842 - a ship of hope, was published by Random House in 2011.
+Two of her books are works of New Zealand history.
+Writers in Residence: a journey with pioneer New Zealand writers was published by Auckland University Press in 2004.
+Her second book No Simple Passage: the journey of the ‘London’ to New Zealand, 1842 - a ship of hope, was published by Random House in 2011.
+Not For Ourselves Alone: Belonging in an age of loneliness, was published by Saddleback in 2018.
+Love America: On the Trail of Writers & Artists in New Mexico was published by Callico in 2020.
+From Great Snoring to Peaches and Pork, a digital audiobook for children was published by Saddleback in 2023.

 Bio